Skip to main content

 If you still have some way to go before your tariff ends, another option is to stay with your current supplier but move to a better energy deal.
 Most providers will let you do that without having to pay any penalties.

-What about the best month to switch?
+When's the best month to switch?

 Saying that, if you provide your meter readings every month, your bills should be based on your actual energy use rather than estimates.
 In this case, it shouldn't really matter when you switch.